daac-tools/find-simdoc/README.md

 ## Running example

-Here, we describe a basic usage of this software through a running example.
+Here, we describe the basic usage of this software through a running example.

 First of all, install `rustc` and `cargo` following the [official instructions](https://www.rust-lang.org/tools/install) since this software is implemented in Rust.